This Tour May Contain New Music

-This Tour May Contain New Music is an upcoming concert tour by English singer-songwriter Raye.
-The tour is scheduled to commence on 22 January 2026 in Łódź, Poland at the Atlas Arena, and conclude on 20 May 2026 at the The O2 Arena in London, England.
-The tour is supported by Raye's sisters, singers Absolutely and Amma, who previously joined Raye on-stage at the All Points East festival.
+This Tour May Contain New Music was a concert tour by the English singer-songwriter Raye, in support of her second studio album, This Music May Contain Hope (2026).
+The tour began on 22 January 2026 in Łódź, Poland, at the Atlas Arena, and concluded on 20 May 2026 at The O2 Arena in London, England.
+The tour was supported by Raye's sisters, the singer-songwriters Absolutely and Amma.

 Background

 Throughout 2025, Raye performed at multiple festivals in Europe and North America, including Glastonbury Festival, Lollapalooza Paris and Newport Jazz Festival and debuted her new single "Where Is My Husband!", which was released on 19 September 2025 through Human Re Sources.
-It was billed as the lead single from Raye's upcoming second studio album, which was made available to pre-order the same date and is set to be released in 2026.
+It was billed as the lead single from Raye's second studio album, which was made available to pre-order the same date and was released in 2026.
 On 21 September 2025, Raye announced the tour, with forty shows across Europe and North America spanning from January 2026 through May 2026.
 Tickets went on sale four days later, with an artist pre-sale which ran for two days prior to the general dale dates.
 On September 23, 2025, Raye added an additional second date to Amsterdam, Manchester, Glasgow, Birmingham, New York and Los Angeles and a third show in London due to demand.
 On September 25, 2025, Raye added another show to Dublin and fourth show to London.
 During the general sale the next day, on September 26, 2025, Raye added a fifth and final (sixth) night to London, following the North American dates in May.

+Setlist

+This set list is from the 22 January 2026 concert at the Atlas Arena in Łódź, Poland.
+It is not representative of all shows during the tour.